MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

 ---
 title: User profile attributes
 description: :User profile attributes that you can collect from the user during sign-up, and how to extend user profile attributes by using custom user attributes.
-author: kengaderdus
+author: msmimart
-manager: mwongerapk
+manager: celestedg
-ms.author: kengaderdus
 ms.service: entra-external-id

 ms.subservice: customers
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 03/08/2024
+ms.author: mimart
+ms.custom: it-pro

 #Customer intent: As a developer, devops, IT admin, I want to learn about the built-in user profile attributes that I can collect from the user during sign-up, and how Microsoft Entra External ID for customers extends user profile attributes by using custom user attributes.
 ---